 This opportunity for people from different worlds to come together, including across generations, to have meaningful discussion and dialogue, build empathy and understanding is an important facet of all Heartstone stories and the exhibitions, events, publications and projects which present them.

 Heartstone Youth Ambassador Archie Prescott is pictured here (left) with one of the Permanent Representatives explaining how the images tell a story, what is being portrayed and how ordinary people rebuilt their lives in post-war Kosovo.
 The image depicts primary age Serb children being taken to school with an armed KFOR guard for protection.
 Through this image and others like it, this story can be used with children of the same age and older to look at conflict and hostility in our world today.
-What adds to the significance of this story, however, is the ability to see what has happened 25 years later, and be in contact with people who were part of the story then, to see how this period changed their lives, that they were able to successfully come through the most challenging of circumstances.
+What adds to the significance of this story, however, is the ability to see what has happened 25 years later, and be in contact with people who were part of the story then, to see how this period changed their lives and that they were able to successfully come through the most challenging of circumstances.
 This helps raise another important question – whether or not to intervene, a question raised at the start of the conflict by the key players and as relevant today as it was then for everyone, from international level to grass roots community level.

 The Global Story Circle

-The announcement of the Global Story Circle was made from this event, initially connecting Kosovo, Alabama and Queensland Australia with the aim of expanding into other countries from this point on, using Heartstone stories to bring people together across different backgrounds,, faiths, races and cultures, to see a common humanity, and understand the need to work co-operatively together in the face of some of the most difficult issues we face in the world today.
 In this story, why peacekeepers are needed and the important role they continue to fulfil was effectively presented.
-The next staging of ‘KFOR and Kosovo +25’ will happen in Manchester, UK in early 2026. leading into the opening of the new exhibition at the National Museum of Kosovo.
-Ambassador Kapiti is seen here with Eranda and UK NATO Delegation intern.
-The Delegation are continuing to assist with the next phase of ‘KFOR and Kosovo +25’ as discussions begin with the NATO countries introduced at this event for exhibitions and projects in Europe.
+The next staging of ‘KFOR and Kosovo +25’ will happen in Manchester, UK in early 2026 as well as the opening of the new exhibition at the National Museum of Kosovo.
+The UK NATO Delegation and Ambassador Ilir Kapiti are continuing to assist with the next phase of ‘KFOR and Kosovo +25’ as discussions begin with the NATO countries introduced at this event for exhibitions and projects in Europe.

 Gen Sir Nicholas Carter, GCB, CBE, DSO said: